 “Will Wondercide kill hookworms, ova, larva, and mature worms in the environment?”

-EcoTreat is a water soluble, natural lawn care concentrate that comes in pints, quarts, or gallon bottles.
-It is best applied with a hose end sprayer outside and will provide multiple applications.
+EcoTreat Outdoor Pest Control is a water soluble, natural lawn care concentrate that comes in pints, quarts, or gallon bottles.
+It is best applied with a hose-end sprayer outside and will provide multiple applications.
 To apply, just put 6-8 ounces of concentrate into the lawn sprayer.
 Either set the “concentrate” sprayer to 1tsp or fill the “pre-mix” sprayer to 26 ounces with water.
 Attach to the garden hose and start spraying.
-Spray dirt, grass, concrete, or any outdoor surface area because fleas, ticks, and hookworms can live anywhere.
+Spray dirt, grass, concrete, or any outdoor surface area because fleas, ticks, and hookworms can live anywhere!

 On first application, we recommend treating twice within 7-10 days.
 After that, treat routinely every 4-6 weeks.
 If you are controlling pests in a shelter or rescue setting where dogs come in and out all the time, you may safely treat more often as needed to maintain control of your environment.
 The same is true for areas with high pest pressure.